UEFA Logo

 • An open contour

 The last item in this list refers to the letter “A,” where the horizontal bar no longer reaches the opposite side.
 It is cut almost halfway and does not touch the adjacent stroke.
-The new font style is well-received, containing far fewer sharp angles—lines are mostly smooth and soft.
+The new font style is well received, with far fewer sharp angles; the lines are mostly smooth and soft.
 Exceptions are only in a few areas: the slanted cut and the inner peak of the “A,” as well as a couple of straight angles in the “E” and “F.”

 The font changes, of course, affected the placement of the inscription.
 Previously, it was centered and far from the edges; now, the tall glyphs are almost aligned with the arches.
 The letters have become more refined and appear elegant, framed by two curved lines.
-Compared to the previous UEFA logo, the new version has a more modern look and stands out with increased dynamism due to the effective combination of straight and rounded angles.
-The asymmetrical elements in the “A” and “E” also add to its energy.
+Compared to the previous UEFA logo, the new version has a more modern look and stands out for its increased dynamism, thanks to the effective combination of straight and rounded angles.
+The asymmetrical elements in the “A” and “E” also enhance their energy.

 The black-and-white palette reflects the football association’s seriousness, high standards for teams, sincerity, openness, honesty, and the pursuit of truth.
-The monochrome scheme grants the organization flexibility, as designers often color the emblem differently.
+The monochrome scheme grants the organization flexibility, as designers often color the emblem in different ways.

 2021 – today